cinjoff/email-validator-deno/README.md

 }'
 ```

+### Supported domains
-### Supported domains: gmail.com, yahoo.com, abv.bg, rekki.com
+gmail.com, yahoo.com, abv.bg, rekki.com

+### SMTP validation
-### SMTP validator failure can be simulated by providing email with more than 25 char length
+Failure responses can be simulated by providing email with more than 25 char length